Orelbenr/cryptopals-writeups/Set7_Hashes/README.md

 - We commit to the hash value that appears at the root of the diamond structure (after padding the message length).
 - Then, a challenger provides a prefix $P$.
-- We generate glue blocks such that the last block collide into one of the leaves in the tree.
+- We generate glue blocks such that the last block collides with one of the leaves in the tree.
 - Finally, we follow the path from the leaf all the way up to the root node, and build the prediction using the message blocks along the way.

 ```python